Humpback Whales greeting cruise guests in inflatable zodiacs in Baja Mexico

 • With National Geographic Global Explorers, our exclusive family program, kids and teens will learn about this vibrant part of the world—from migrating gray whales to desert plant species

-Wild Baja Escape: The Whales of Magdalena Bay Details
+Baja California: Observing the Whales of Magdalena Bay Details

 Day 1: Loreto, Mexico / San Carlos / Embark Ship